HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ia-11/index.md

 ## OPS Implementation

-TODO: Acuire ACF Tech definitions on such circumstances or situations
+TODO: Acquire ACF Tech definitions on such circumstances or situations

 The OPS application will automatically log out users after 30 minutes of inactivity.